mkthalmann/rule-and-type-parse/README.md

 ## Restrictions

-* Nodes labels in the tree should be unique:
-  * `[.S [.NP [.N Mary ] ] [.VP [.V hits ] [.NP [.N Peter ] ] ] ]` would be illicit because both `NP` and `N` occur twice.
-More precisely, they would not be illicit, but they will not be distinguished by the script.
-If they bear the same logical type and are composed by the same rules, that does not matter, however (as is the case here).
-Thus, it is probably better to simply use superscript to have unique node labels.
+- Numerical subscripts on nodes are deleted automatically, as are all superscripts.
+This is done to enable lexical lookup and to handle potentially non-unique node labels.
-* Lexical entries and the nodes corresponding to them must match exactly: the look-up is case sensitive (though there will be a warning if a lower-case or capitalized version of an input node exists) and does not recognize inflectional suffixes or the like (rectifying this would probably involve tokenizing, which is not in the scope of this project).
+- Lexical entries and the nodes corresponding to them must match exactly: the look-up is case sensitive (though there will be a warning if a lower-case or capitalized version of an input node exists) and does not recognize inflectional suffixes or the like (rectifying this would probably involve tokenizing, which is not in the scope of this project).
-* ambiguous lexical entries need to individuated via non-numerical subscripts (e.g. `that_{RP}` and `that_{dem}`).
+- ambiguous lexical entries need to be individuated via non-numerical subscripts (e.g. `that_{RP}` and `that_{dem}`).
 While I want to handle lexical ambiguity in a more elegant way in the future, subscripting is the only option for now.

 ## License